AmrMosallem/Clean-Code-and-Design-Patterns/README.md

 3. **Enhanced readability**: Structured code in logical blocks and removed hardcoded values where possible.

-### Question 3: According to the clean code rules, what are the bad practice in the following code?
+### Question 3: According to the clean code rules, what are the bad practices in the following code?

 ```java
 private boolean isValidInsertion(int column) {